pts/external-sk-libfido2/README.txt

   $ cat >>~/.ssh/authorized_keys <~/.ssh/id_mykey_sk.pub
   $ ssh MYSERVER "cat >>.ssh/authorized_keys" <~/.ssh/id_mykey_sk.pub
   $ ssh -v -i ~/.ssh/id_mykey_sk -o IdentitiesOnly=yes -o SecurityKeyProvider=$PWD/libsk-libfido2.so MYSERVER"
-  (Upon successful connection, please double check that id_mykey_sk was used.)
+  (Upon successful connection, please check on the console output that id_mykey_sk was used.)

+FYI instead of the `-w ...' and `-o SecurityKeyProvider=...' flags, it possible to specify the .so pathname like this:

+  $ export SSH_SK_PROVIDER="$PWD/libsk-libfido2.so"

 Links: